• Art Magazine

 • "Crocodile"

-Or pictures that briefly stimulate, wonder and admire in the middle of the street:
+Or images that briefly prompt reflection, wonder, and admiration in the middle of the street:

 • "Prayer"